subsquid/docs/docs/deploy-squid/pricing.md

 The Aquarium hosted service offers a forever-free development plan.
 For production-ready squids, one should use the Premium or an individual Enterprise plan.

-- The dev free plan includes:
+- The Dev plan is always fee and includes:
   -  One collocated squid (API + processor + Postgres)
   -  10GB of database storage
   -  500k monthly RPC requests
   -  Community support
-- The premium plan costs `40$/mo` and enables:
+- The Premium plan enables:
-  - Configurable dedicated squids
+  - Pay-as-you-go dedicated squids (configures using the deployment manifest)
   - Pay-as-you-go collocated squids
-  - 2M RPC requests monthly
+  - 2M RPC requests monthly + pay-as-you-go on top
   - Direct support in a personal Telegram chat
-  - `$40` in credits
 - The Enterprise plan includes individual SLAs and discounts.
 [Book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.

 ## Pricing